Safe Interactions via Monte Carlo Linear-Quadratic Games: Monte Carlo Linear-Quadratic Games

 \section{Monte Carlo Linear-Quadratic Games}

-In this section we propose our real-time safety filter based on zero-sum games.
-We recognize that there are special cases where we can find analytical solutions to \eq{bellman}: when the dynamics are linear and the cost is quadratic.
-Accordingly, we first leverage this linear-quadratic case to obtain an initial guess of the Nash Equilibrium policies (Section~\ref{sec:lq}).
-We next refine that guess by stochastically solving the true optimization problem (Section~\ref{sec:mc}).
+In this section we propose our real-time {method for safe interactions} based on zero-sum games.
+To approximate $\pi_\mathcal{R}$ in real-time, we propose a two-stage approach: (1) an analytical "warm-start" using a Linear-Quadratic (LQ) game approximation, and (2) a dual-loop Metropolis-Hastings search that explores the non-convex landscape to minimize the upper value $\overline{V}$.
 Our overall approach --- Monte Carlo Linear-Quadratic Games (\textbf{MCLQ}) --- combines rapid LQ solutions with a parallel local search.
-We theoretically demonstrate that MCLQ improves upon existing LQ baselines, and converges towards the ideal Nash Equilibrium policy (Section~\ref{sec:theory}).
+We theoretically demonstrate that MCLQ improves upon existing LQ baselines and converges towards a robust robot policy.
 We conclude with the practical advantages of our MCLQ framework, including a designer-specified safety margin that prevents the robot from becoming overly conservative (Section~\ref{sec:practice}).
+An implementation of MCLQ is available \href{https://github.com/safe-interactions-mclq/mclq}{here}.